Erie language

 Erie is an extinct language formerly spoken around Lake Erie by the Erie people, believed to have been Iroquoian, similar to Wyandot.
 It was poorly documented, and linguists are not certain that this conclusion is correct.

-The names Erie and Eriez are shortened forms of Erielhonan (//eɹiʔxehˈɹoːnõʔ//, meaning 'nation at the cherry trees').
+The names Erie and Eriez are shortened forms of Erielhonan (Known to the Huron as //eɹiʔxehˈɹoːnõʔ//, most likely meaning, 'nation at the cherry trees').
 The "Erie" part of the name means "long tail", referring to local panthers.
 The Erie were called the "Cat people" (Nation du Chat in French; Hodge 1910, Swanton).

 At least one loanword survives from the Erie language: Chautauqua, a word of uncertain definition/translation.

 Geographical distribution

 Erie territory apparently ranged from at least Presque Isle Bay in the west to the Genesee River toward the east, and from Buffalo Creek into northern Pennsylvania.